 Lambert has been a full-time artist since 1975.
 He has held 17 one-man shows and taken part in many group exhibitions.
-His work has generally been well received by the critics.
-For instance, a 1979 critique by Eldred Green in The Argus appeared under the heading: "Kriedemann shows much promise.”
+A 1979 critique by Eldred Green in The Argus appeared under the heading: "Kriedemann shows much promise.”
 His talent also attracted generous sponsorship from the corporate sector.
 In 1979, 1980, 1993 and 2002 he held sponsored exhibitions.

-Between 1986 and 1994 Lambert designed ten sets of postage stamps.
+Between 1986 and 1994, Lambert designed ten sets of postage stamps.
 His third series won him the second prize in the national “Stamp Designer of the Year” competition.
-His last first-day cover, featuring Namibian fossils, was published early in 1995.
-Five calendars of his paintings have been published, as well as several editions of art prints.
-Many of his best works have recently become available as high quality digital prints.

 As a result of his successful participation in a group show by South African artists in the Netherlands in 1998, Lambert was sponsored to hold a one-man show in The Hague in October 2002.
 The exhibition was opened by the South African Ambassador to the Netherlands, Ms P. Jana.
 He subsequently held his 17th one-man show at the Johans Borman Fine Art Gallery in Cape Town, in October 2003.